NOTICE: All HCPL locations are closed on Monday, January 26.

 Towels, door snakes, or rolled blankets can block cold air and help keep your home warmer without cranking the heat.

-Fill a tub with water to flush toilets if water goes out.
+Fill a tub with water to flush toilets in case the water goes out.

 Charge up all your devices ahead of time.